bosoninfo/Resource_Power-BI-Desktop/Chapter02_Get-Data/README.md

 Most exterprise data is kept in a database.
 Here is an example.

 - `Home` -> `Get data` -> `More...` -> `Database` -> `SQL Sever database` -> `Connect`
 - Fill out `Server`, `Database (optional)` and Advanced options.
-You can ask for those information from the data administrator.
+You can ask for those information from the database administrator (DBA).
 - You can filter out data beform populating them into Power BI Desktop by writing `SQL statement`.
 - You also have choices to `Import` or `DirectQuery`, we will talk about these later in the course.
 Of note is that there is limited set of data sources that support direct query. `Import` means that the data is going to be coming directly into Power BI and cached for Power BI to use; Direct query actually  creates a direct connection to the database.